justinhj/battery.nvim/README.md

 The information is then provided as a programmatic API you can call from Lua and also suitable to add to your status line.

 ## Why?
-When I'm working on a small 12" laptop there's not a lot of screen real estate, so I tend to maximize my terminal window when editing code.
+I was working on a small 12" laptop and there's not a lot of screen real estate, so I tended to maximize my terminal window when editing code.
 Unfortunately, that means I can't see the battery status, and don't know how long I've got without switching windows.
-I decided to fix that by adding it to the the statusline.
+I decided to fix that by adding it to the the statusline and this plugin was born.

 ## How?
 The plugin is written in Lua and depends heavily on the Plenary library for its excellent support for processes (Jobs).
 When you start the plugin (by calling `require"battery".setup({})`) it runs a job in the background every 5 minutes (or however often you want, see config) and updates the battery status.
 Then you can call `require"battery".get_status_line()` in your statusline plugin to show the battery percentage and an appropriate icon.